- Print

 This mechanism establishes a real-time data feed from the devices to orchestrator over an SSH tunnel that is initiated by the device.
 The mechanism can be enabled, and when enabled, it can be configured to send performance data for the following types of measurements:

-Please refer to the Skylight Orchestrator CSV File Description guide for detailed information of these measurement types.
+Please refer to the Legacy orchestrator CSV File Description guide for detailed information of these measurement types.

 Some measurement types allow data points to be streamed every second whereas other types such as system metrics are only available at greater intervals.
 Please review device documentation to understand the possible intervals for each measurement type.

 A means to configure these settings in bulk is also provided via the Commissioning application.
 This application includes a PM step that can be used to configure the devices in bulk via an execution job and/or automatically on discovery of a new device using the Discovery Trigger.
-Please refer to the Skylight Orchestrator User Guide for additional details on how to use these functions.
+Please refer to the Legacy orchestrator User Material for additional details on how to use these functions.

-On loss of communications to Skylight orchestrator, the device will cache its data in local memory and attempt to re-establish communications.
-The amount of time a device can retain data is captured under section Skylight Elements Data Retention.
-Upon reconnection to Skylight orchestrator, devices using this mechanism will prioritize real-time data points over older backlogged data.
+On loss of communications to Legacy orchestrator, the device will cache its data in local memory and attempt to re-establish communications.
+The amount of time a device can retain data is captured under section Assurance Sensors Data Retention.
+Upon reconnection to Legacy orchestrator, devices using this mechanism will prioritize real-time data points over older backlogged data.
 Backlogged data will be sent in a controlled fashion in between real-time intervals.

 The CSV producer will generate CSV files as data points are received and stored into binary storage.
 This effectively means that under recovery operations, the exported CSV files may produce data in non-chronological order.
 This is expected behavior and northbound systems must be able to cope with data points that do not arrive in chronological order.